SamirHabota/TerminalSetup/README.md

   - open JSON settings for the Windows terminal => defaults => font => paste the font name

 ## Powerline theme modifications
 Type just `$profile` inside the terminal to view the `oh-my-posh` directory for any powerline specific JSON theme changes.
 Find the JSON file of the desired theme, and start modifying.
+For any of my desired themes, view the JSON theme settings provided in the repos `powerlineThemeSetups` folder.

 For me, as of the last commit date, the themes folder is at: